voedger/reqmd/design.md

   - Coverer with existing FileURL does not exist anymore
   - Coverer.FileHash is updated
   - Some RequirementSite are BareRequirementSite and there are no new Coverers

+### Analyze Reqmdjson actions

+Principles:

+- If a folder has any requirement with changed footnotes, the whole folder's reqmd.json needs updating
+- As a result reqmd.json can be empty, in this case applier shall make an attempt to delete it, if exists
+- FileUrl() helper function is used to strip line numbers from CoverageURLs

 ### Apply Markdown actions